-- WARNING: DO NOT OPERATE THIS APPLIANCE WITH THE GLASS PANEL REMOVED, CRACKED, OR BROKEN.
+WARNING: DO NOT OPERATE THIS APPLIANCE WITH THE GLASS PANEL REMOVED, CRACKED, OR BROKEN.
 DO NOT SUBJECT THE DOOR TO ABUSE, SUCH AS STRIKING OR SLAMMING SHUT.
-ONLY A QUALIFIED SERVICE PERSON SHOULD REPLACE THE GLASS PANEL. - 1.
-Follow the instructions included with the replacement glass kit. - 2.
-Remove the door. - 3.
-Remove the screws from the glass retainer (use penetrating oil if necessary) lift the retainer off the glass.
-Set aside for reinstallation.

-- Carefully lift the damaged glass out of the door and discard. - Remove any remaining glass and old gasket material. - 6.
+ONLY A QUALIFIED SERVICE PERSON SHOULD REPLACE THE GLASS PANEL.

+- 1. Follow the instructions included with the replacement glass kit. - 2.
+Remove the door. - Remove the screws from the glass clips (use penetrating oil if necessary) - Set aside for reinstallation. - Carefully lift the damaged glass off the door and discard. - Remove any remaining glass and old gasket material. - 6.
 Clean the screw holes and place a small amount of anti-seize compound in each one. - 7.
-Place the new glass onto the door.
-Ensure sticker indicating the coated side is on the exterior face of the glass. - 8.
-Important!
-Center the glass and ensure that the edges of the glass are parallel with the edges of the opening. - 9.
+Install a new glass gasket in the glass gasket groove. - 8.
+Place the new glass onto the door. - Important!
+Center the glass and ensure that the edges of the glass are parallel with the edges of the opening. - 10.
 Check glass position again (centered, and parallel), then screw the glass retainer clips with the glass pads back on the door using a crisscross pattern.
 Tighten the screws no more than 1/8th of a turn after they seat.
-The glass will break at this point if not positioned correctly.

-- Apply a light film of anti-seize lubricant on the door's hinge pins if needed. - 11.
-Install the door. - 12.
+The glass will break at this point if not positioned correctly. - 11.
+Apply a light film of anti-seize lubricant on the door's hinge pins if needed. - 12.
+Install the door. - 13.
 After 5 or 6 fires, check the glass retainer screws, and retighten if necessary.

-Required Glass Kit: Part Number: 90-58215.
-Use only 5mm x 287mm x 457mm Ceramic IR, or Neoceram IR glass.
+Required Glass Kit: Part Number: 93-58925.
+Use only Ceramic, or Neoceram glass.
 Contact your Hearthstone dealer.